Designing Prompt Analytics Dashboards to Analyze Student-ChatGPT Interactions in EFL Writing

-To demonstrate the capability of the dashboard, this section presents a couple of use cases of Maria, a university EFL teacher, using the dashboard for her essay writing classes.
+To demonstrate the capability of the dashboard, this section presents the hypothetical scenario of Maria, a university EFL teacher, using the dashboard for her essay writing classes.
 Her students had been actively using EWP, the student-side essay writing platform integrated with ChatGPT API, for revising their essays.